dimfeld/ergo/README.md

 - [X] Read-only Web UI with events timeline
 - [X] JavaScript execution as part of state machines, actions, and inputs.
 - [X] Set up foundations of serialized long-running tasks in V8.
-- [ ] Ability to run Nomad jobs as actions

 ## 0.1